Student Research Funding

-All students at Yale University School of Medicine are required to engage in research during medical school, with the exception of students who have a Ph.D. degree in the biological sciences before matriculation.
+All students at Yale School of Medicine are required to engage in research during medical school, with the exception of students who have a Ph.D. degree in the biological sciences before matriculation.

 A wide choice of subjects for research is permitted.
 Students may choose basic laboratory projects or may investigate clinical, translational epidemiologic or sociologic (including medicine and humanities) topics.

 Publications in the literature may serve as the source of data for research.

 Two basic requirements apply to all thesis research projects: